deqit/PhilipsPM2528/Deepdive/N20/README.md

 #### @170ms: Measurement ready
 ![N20 Measurement Finished](assets/N20_Finished.png "N20 Measurement Finished")
-- The ADC Core detected that de-integrating is ready by resetting the **COMP** signal.
+- The ADC Analog detected that de-integrating is ready by resetting the **COMP** signal.
 - The ADC Control then resets the **DN+** signal
 - The ADC Control closes the gate for the **CPC** signal, stopping the Counter.
-- The ADC Control asserts the **AZ** signal, signalling the CPU it's job has been done and signaling the ADC Core to select 0V (**yellow trace**) as input to the ADC logic.
+- The ADC Control asserts the **AZ** signal, signalling the CPU it's job has been done and signaling the ADC Analog to select 0V (**yellow trace**) as input to the ADC logic.

 The CPU has enough info to calculate the voltage of the input-signal: